Brother DS-640 Review

 |User Friendliness (15%)|

-Min: 2" x 2"
+Min: 2" x 2.1"

-|Scanning Modes||24-bit color, 8-bit (256 levels) gray scale, 1 bit monochrome||Color, Grayscale, Black and White, Automatic Detection||Color, Grayscale, Black and White||Color, Grayscale, Black and White, Automatic Detection||Color, Grayscale, Black and White, Automatic Detection|
+|Scanning Modes||24-bit color, 8-bit (256 levels) gray scale, 1 bit monochrome||Color, Grayscale, Black and White||Color, Grayscale, Black and White||Color Document, Black and White, Color Photo, Grayscale Photo||Color, Grayscale, Black and White, Automatic Detection|

-|Automatic Document Feeder||No||50-page||50-page||80-page||10-page|
+|Automatic Document Feeder||No||60-page||No||No||No|

 Our Analysis and Test Results

-The Brother DS-640 provides quality, portability, and usability in spades, with speed being it's only relative weak point.
+The Brother DS-640 provides quality, portability, and usability in spades, with speed being its only relative weak point.
 Unless you're scanning 10+ page documents on a daily basis, chances are the Brother DS-640 will provide more than you need at a reasonable price.